googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 }
 ```

-Note: Open Match does not guarantee persistent storage and hence should not be used as the authoritative source for Game Client assignment information.
-Once the assignment for a Ticket is fetched, the Game Frontent should (if necessary) persist this information in its own persistent storage for future lookup.
+Note: Open Match does not guarantee persistent storage and hence should not be used as the authoritative source for Game Client Assignment information.
+Once the Assignment for a Ticket is fetched, the Game Frontent should (if necessary) persist this information in its own persistent storage for future lookup.

 ### Deleting a Ticket

-Once the player assignment has been stored & communicated to the Game Client, the Game Frontend may delete the Ticket from Open Match.
+Once the player Assignment has been stored & communicated to the Game Client, the Game Frontend may delete the Ticket from Open Match.
 Here is the API exposed on Open Match Frontend to delete a Ticket:

 ```
 rpc DeleteTicket(DeleteTicketRequest) returns (DeleteTicketResponse) {